dncoyote/system-design-guides/Notes/SystemDesign.md

 ### CQRS (Command Query Responsibility Segregation)
 - Separate read and write models for complex systems.
 - Optimizes performance and scaling.

+## Indexing in Databases
+- An index is a data structure (usually a B-tree or hash) that allows the database to quickly locate rows in a table without scanning every row.